herambh03/ForestFireSensorSystem/README.md

 ## Detecting the Fire

 ### Role of Flame Sensor
-The sensors in the flame detector will sense the radiation that is sent by the flame, the sensor of the flame detector would be a photoelectric sensor and this sensor would convert the radiant intensity signal of the flame to a relevant voltage signal and this signal would be converted after that it would be processed in a single chip microcomputer and is converted as output.
-The high-speed response of these sensors can prove critical in case of a fire.
+The sensors in the flame detector will sense the radiation emitted by the flame, the sensor of the flame detector would be a photoelectric sensor.
+This sensor would convert the radiant intensity signal of the flame to a relevant voltage signal.
+This would then be processed in a single chip microcomputer and converted as output.
+Therefore, the high-speed response of these sensors can prove critical in case of a fire.
 ![image](https://user-images.githubusercontent.com/82715887/120279378-fb9a1800-c2d3-11eb-8e19-abbed31a709c.png)

 The wavelengths corresponding to the peak emissions of the Sun (5777 K), the Earth's surface (300 K) and forest fires (600 to 1000 K).